Unitary group

-In the simple case n = 1, the group U(1) corresponds to the circle group, consisting of all complex numbers with absolute value 1, under multiplication.
+In the simple case n = 1, the group U(1) corresponds to the circle group, isomorphic to the set of all complex numbers that have absolute value 1, under multiplication.
 All the unitary groups contain copies of this group.

 The unitary group U(n) is a real Lie group of dimension n2.
 The Lie algebra of U(n) consists of n × n skew-Hermitian matrices, with the Lie bracket given by the commutator.

-The general unitary group (also called the group of unitary similitudes) consists of all matrices A such that A∗A is a nonzero multiple of the identity matrix, and is just the product of the unitary group with the group of all positive multiples of the identity matrix.
+The general unitary group, also called the group of unitary similitudes, consists of all matrices A such that A∗A is a nonzero multiple of the identity matrix, and is just the product of the unitary group with the group of all positive multiples of the identity matrix.

+Unitary groups may also be defined over fields other than the complex numbers.
+The hyperorthogonal group is an archaic name for the unitary group, especially over finite fields.